Last Updated on January 3, 2021 by Sweet and Savoury Pursuits

 To finish making the appetizer, add a slice of brie on top of the crostini and then top the brie with a slice of pear.
 Put the tray of crostini under the broiler until the cheese starts to melt.
 Remove from the oven and then drizzle with the honey and balsamic syrup.

-To finish, top each crostini with toasted crumbled walnuts, a sprinkle of fresh thyme leaves and a dash of freshly ground pepper.
+Top each crostini with toasted crumbled walnuts, a sprinkle of fresh thyme leaves and a dash of freshly ground pepper.
 Serve immediately.

 Variations that can be made to the recipe: